Drug-facilitated sexual assault: Scenarios

 Most DFSAs are similar to non-drug-facilitated date rape, but not all.
 DFSAs may occur between employers and employees, particularly in situations where an employee is vulnerable, for example because they are an undocumented worker or for some other reason cannot risk losing their job.
 In such circumstances, researchers say an employer may take a vulnerable employee to dinner, and then drug and sexually assault the victim.
 DFSAs may also occur between landlords and tenants, or between small business owners and their clients.
 In those cases, researchers say the perpetrator is often socially inept, living alone, with poorly established intimacy with others.
 DFSAs may occur in a healthcare context such as a dentist's or doctor's office, often for the purpose of anaesthesia.
-Finally, they may also occur inside families, with the perpetrator for example raping a child or a vulnerable family member.
+Finally, they may also occur inside families, with the perpetrator for example raping a child or other vulnerable family member.

 Male-on-male DFSAs occur almost exclusively in social or school settings, such as men raping foster sons, men picking up hitchhikers, and sadomasochistic killers such as Jeffrey Dahmer and John Wayne Gacy who immobilized their victims through sedation before sexually assaulting and murdering them.
 Most DFSA perpetrators work alone, but some work with accomplices, including male friends, a male and female couple, and brothers.
 A female accomplice may be used to help gain the trust of an intended female victim.
-In 1990, Canadian serial killers Paul Bernardo and Karla Homolka drugged Karla's younger sister Tammy with diazepam after which Paul raped her; one year later they drugged her with halothane and raped her again, after which she choked on her own vomit and died.
+In 1990, Canadian serial rapist and future murderer Paul Bernardo and his then-girlfriend Karla Homolka drugged the latter's younger sister Tammy with diazepam before Bernardo raped her; one year later they raped Tammy again after drugging her with halothane which Karla obtained from the veterinary clinic where she worked, and Tammy subsequently choked to death on her own vomit.

 Psychedelic Facilitated Sexual Assault

 Psychedelic facilitated sexual assault (PFSA) is a subcategory of DFSA.
 Under the influence of many psychedelics, individuals are as susceptible to suggestion as they are during hypnosis.
 Experts believe that this is at least partially why individuals (specifically women) with a history of sexual violence in their life are particularly vulnerable to PFSA.
 Often PFSA is perpetrated by an individual who provided the psychedelics to the "journeyer".
-In those cases where PFSA includes sexual penetration, it is sometimes referred to shamanic rape, because the perpetrator is allegedly acting as a shaman.
+In those cases where PFSA includes sexual penetration, it is sometimes referred to as shamanic rape, because the perpetrator is allegedly acting as a shaman.